Ficus scobina

 Ficus scobina is one of several fig species commonly known as sandpaper fig. Ficus scobina is a small tree that grows to a height of 3–8 metres.
-It is native to northern Australia, from the Kimberleys across to north Queensland.
+It is native to northern Australia, from the Kimberleys in northern Western Australia to Arnhem Land in the Northern Territory.
+It grows in monsoon forest, typically near streams, up to 250 metres elevation.

+The species was described by George Bentham in 1873.